-2.48.040 Definitions of terms used in this Chapter.

-As used in this Chapter the following terms have the meanings indicated which are applicable to both the singular and plural thereof:

-"Awarding Authority" means the city council, the City Manager or the City Manager's designee who has been given Signature Authority to approve Procurements under this Chapter.

-"Bid" means an offer or Proposal submitted by a Bidder setting forth the price for the City's procurement of Supplies, Services, or for construction of Public Projects, on bid or price forms issued by the City.
-A Bid includes a Proposal received from a Bidder pursuant to a RFP.

-"Bidder" means any person or Business submitting a Bid or Proposal to the City in response to an IFB, NIB, or RFP issued by the City.

-"Business" means a corporation, partnership, individual, sole proprietorship, joint stock company, joint venture, or any other private legal entity.

-"Change Order" means any City-issued written document used to amend a Purchase Order or to amend an existing Contract authorizing changes within the scope of work, additions or deletions to the work, an adjustment to the price, or changes to any other terms and conditions of the Contract.

-"City" means the City of Rialto.

-"City Attorney" means the City Attorney of the City as appointed by the city council.
+1 available; 2 (10) Specialized public employee recruitment services, seminar, training and educational 3 classes; 4 (11) Magazine and media advertisement; 5 (12) Contracts for election services; 6 (13) Contracts for legal services required by the City Attorney; or 7 (14) Contracts for employment of public employees, including at-will employment 8 agreements for established exempt positions provided that the salary does not exceed 9 the amounts identified in the City's Classification and Compensation Plan (salary 10 tables) for that established exempt position.
+11 (15) Contracts for public employee labor agreements (Memoranda of Understanding).
+12 2.48.040 Definitions of terms used in this chapter.
+13 As used in this chapter the following terms have the meanings indicated which are 14 applicable to both the singular and plural thereof: 15 "Awarding authority" means the City Council, the City Manager or the City Manager's 16 designee who has been given signature authority to approve procurements under this chapter.
+17 "Bid" means an offer or proposal submitted by a bidder setting forth the price for the city's 18 procurement of supplies, services, or for construction of public projects, on bid or price forms 19 issued by the city.
+A bid includes a proposal received from a bidder pursuant to a RFP.
+20 "Bidder" means any person or business submitting a bid or proposal to the city in response 21 to an IFB, RFQ, or RFP issued by the city.
+22 "Business" means a corporation, partnership, individual, sole proprietorship, joint stock 23 company, joint venture, or any other private legal entity.
+24 "Change order" means any city-issued written document used to amend a purchase order or 25 to amend an existing contract authorizing changes within the scope of work, additions or deletions 26 to the work, an adjustment to the price, or changes to any other terms and conditions of the contract.
+27 "City" means the city of rialto.
+28 "City Attorney" means the City Attorney of the city as appointed by the City Council.

-"City Engineer" means the City Engineer of the City as appointed by the City Manager.
+"City Engineer" means the City Engineer of the city as appointed by the City Manager.

-"City Manager" means the City Manager of the City as appointed by the city council, or the designee of the City Manager who shall be an Assistant City Manager, Deputy City Manager, Department Head, or an independent third-party hearing officer.
+2 "City Manager" means the City Manager of the city as appointed by the City Council, or 3 the designee of the City Manager who shall be an Assistant City Manager, Deputy City Manager, 4 department head, or an independent third-party hearing officer.

-"Construction" means the process of building, altering, repairing, improving, or demolishing any public structure or building, or other public improvements of any kind to any public real property, but excluding the routine operation, routine repair, or routine maintenance of existing structures, buildings or real property.
+"Construction" means the process of building, altering, repairing, improving, or 6 demolishing any public structure or building, or other public improvements of any kind to any 7 public real property, but excluding the routine operation, routine repair, or routine maintenance of existing structures, buildings or real property.

-"Contract" means any type of legally recognized City agreement, including executed Purchase Orders, for the Procurement of Supplies, Services, or for construction of Public Projects, including without limitation an award of a grant or a Real Property Agreement.
-Any Contract shall include terms and conditions applicable to the Procurement as required by the City Attorney.
+"Contract" means any type of legally recognized city agreement, including executed 9 purchase orders, for the procurement of supplies, services, or for construction of public projects.
+10 11 Any contract shall include terms and conditions applicable to the procurement as required by the 12 City Attorney.

-"Contract Administrator" means the Department Head or other City employee designated by the City Manager to administer a Contract between the City and a Contractor and oversee and monitor the Contractor's performance under the terms of the Contract.
+13 "Contract administrator" means the department head or other city employee designated by 14 the City Manager to administer a contract between the city and a contractor and oversee and monitor 15 the contractor's performance under the terms of the contract.